 Input tax credit mechanism and its benefits for regular taxpayers

-Let us understand the concept with the help of an example.
-A business owner purchases raw materials worth ₹ 1 lakh.
-And they pay ₹ 12,000 as GST on the purchase.
-And the owner hires a mechanical engineer.
-The cost of hiring is ₹ 2 lakh.
-And the GST on it is ₹ 36,000.
-The total input GST amount is ₹ 48,000.
+Let us clearly understand the concept with the help of an example.
+To begin with, suppose a business owner purchases raw materials worth ₹ 1 lakh, and consequently, they pay ₹ 12,000 as GST on the purchase.
+Additionally, the owner hires a mechanical engineer, which incurs a hiring cost of ₹ 2 lakh, and as a result, ₹ 36,000 is paid as GST.
+Therefore, the total input GST adds up to ₹ 48,000.

 The input tax credit is an excellent way to increase the taxpayer base.
 And the best part is that it reduces businesses’ tax liability.
 They can claim credit up to the GST amount on purchases.